 Glenn Cockerills departure in 1979 had created a vacant slot for a flair midfielder which had been filled by George Shipley.
 Shipley was a skilful, tricky attacking midfielder with both patience on the ball and instinctive passing as two traits in his impressive repertoire.
 Shipley had arrived with the influx of new faces in early from Southampton and was a perfect example of how a cash strapped board backed its ambitious and confident manager.
 Shipley hadn’t missed a game since completing his move the season before and that seemed a rarity for such a composed and elegant players.
 Division Four was all about tough tackles and bruising marking and Shipley’s ability to steer clear of injury was as bigger asset as City could hope for.
 The squad would be stretched to the limit from time to time and players who stay clear of enforced breaks could be extremely valuable.

-City’s pre season campaign went well.
-A 2-1 win over first division Sunderland at RAF Church Stretton was followed by wins against Boston FC (2-1) and Jersay FA XI (2-1).
+City’s pre-season campaign went well.
+A 2-1 win over first division Sunderland at RAF Church Stretton was followed by wins against Boston FC (2-1) and Jersey FA XI (2-1).
 The Sunderland victory prompted a whisper of optimism across Lincoln as The Mackems were a strong side expected to do well in the top flight.
-Luton Town beat the Imps 1-0 as did Boston United and the earliest pre season game saw the Imps share a 1-1 draw with Scottish side Raith Rovers.
-Few fans read much into the results as a combination of trialists and youngsters often turned out alongside the odd splattering of first team players.
-However in early August the League Cup draw provided City with their first real competitive test: near neighbours Hull City in a two legged first round clash.
+Luton Town beat the Imps 1-0 as did Boston United and the earliest pre-season game saw the Imps share a 1-1 draw with Scottish side Raith Rovers.
+Few fans read much into the results as a combination of trialists and youngsters often turned out alongside the odd splattering of first-team players.
+However, in early August the League Cup draw provided City with their first real competitive test: near neighbours Hull City in a two-legged first-round clash.

 To be continued tomorrow